 - 1. In the "ADP Student Resources" block, click on "Academic Success and Learning Team Resources." - 2.
-Click on "Project Learning Teams." - 3.
-Click on the document link to view and/or download. - a.
+Scroll down to "ADP Project Learning Team (PLT) Resources." - 3.
+Click on the relevant document link to view and/or download. - a.
 The "Learning Team Agreement Sample" shows students how to complete the Learning Team Agreement.
 We strongly encourage you to direct students to review this document and complete their own Learning Team Agreement before the end of the first week. - b.
 The "Learning Team Agreement" is a downloadable, fillable form for students to use and save to their own files. - c.
 The "Self-Evaluation Worksheet" is a helpful document for students to complete and share with one another before starting their project(s). - d.
 The "Project Planning Worksheet" is useful for helping to track individual assignments and due dates. - e.
-The "Team Evaluation Worksheet" is the form each student should complete and submit to the instructor at the end of the learning team project, to evaluate their own and their colleagues' performance.
+The "Team-Evaluation Worksheet" is the form each student should complete and submit to the instructor at the end of the learning team project, to evaluate their own and their colleagues' performance.